Werewolf fiction

 Werewolf fiction denotes the portrayal of werewolves and other shapeshifting therianthropes, in the media of literature, drama, film, games and music.
 Werewolf literature includes folklore, legend, saga, fairy tales, Gothic and horror fiction, fantasy fiction and poetry.
 Such stories may be supernatural, symbolic or allegorical.

-A classic cinematic example of the theme is The Wolf Man (1941) which in later films joins with the Frankenstein Monster and Count Dracula as one of the three famous icons of modern day horror.
-However, werewolf fiction is an exceptionally diverse genre, with ancient folkloric roots and manifold modern re-interpretations.
+An early cinematic example of the theme is The Wolf Man (1941) which along with Frankenstein's Monster and Count Dracula comprise some notable modern horror works.
+Werewolf fiction is an exceptionally diverse genre however, with ancient folkloric roots and manifold modern re-interpretations.

 Literary origins

-In Greek mythology, there is a story of an Arcadian King called Lycaon who tested Zeus by serving him a dish of his slaughtered and dismembered son to see if Zeus was really all-knowing.
+In Greek mythology, there is a story of an Arcadian King called Lycaon who tested Zeus by serving the god a dish of his own slaughtered and dismembered son to see if Zeus was really all-knowing.
 As punishment for his trickery, Zeus transformed Lycaon into a wolf and killed his 50 sons by lightning bolts, but supposedly revived Lycaon's son Nyctimus, who the king had slaughtered and who succeeded his father in the kingdom of Arcadia.

 In medieval romances, such as Bisclavret and Guillaume de Palerme, the werewolf is relatively benign, appearing as the victim of evil magic and aiding knights errant.'

 However, in most legends influenced by medieval theology, the werewolf was a Satanic beast with a craving for human flesh.
-This appears in such later fiction as "The White Wolf of the Hartz Mountains": an episode in the novel The Phantom Ship (1839) by Marryat, featuring a demonic femme fatale who transforms from woman to wolf.
+This appears in such later fiction as "The White Wolf of the Hartz Mountains": an episode in the novel The Phantom Ship (1839) by Frederick Marryat, featuring a demonic femme fatale who transforms from woman to wolf.

-Sexual themes are common in werewolf fiction; the protagonist kills his girlfriend as she walks with a former lover in Werewolf of London (1935), suggesting sexual jealousy.
+Sexual themes are common in werewolf fiction; the protagonist kills his girlfriend as she walks with a former lover in the film Werewolf of London (1935), suggesting sexual jealousy.
 The writers of The Wolf Man (1941) were careful in depicting killings as motivated out of hunger.

 The wolf in the fairy tale "Little Red Riding Hood" has been reinterpreted as a werewolf in many works of fiction, such as The Company of Wolves (1979) by Angela Carter (and its 1984 film adaptation) and the film Ginger Snaps (2000), which address female sexuality.
 2011 also saw the release of Red Riding Hood with Amanda Seyfried in the main role, with the character name of Valerie.